G-ram/HAWK/text/HAWKFinalReport.md

 As of 2015 there are over one billion websites.
 The vast wealth of information contained by the internet motivates the creation of "web scraping" software, whose purpose is to to analyze websites and extract pertinent information from them.

 Websites hold their information in the structure of an HTML document.
 To find information in a web page, a developer can either traverse the structure of the document (through CSS selectors, XPath, or related XML techniques) or treat the document as a raw string and use technqiues like regular expression search.
 Typically, effective web scraping applications require a mix of different approaches.
-This often necessitates combining a variety of libraries which have mutually inconsistent abstractions.
+This often necessitates managing a variety of libraries which have mutually incompatible abstractions.

-Furthermore, many web scrapers share a common workflow which requires a certain amount of boilerplate in most programming languages.
-In particular, web scraping often consists of finding all parts of a web document which match a certain criteria, and then taking a relevant action.
+Furthermore, many web scraping algorithms are naturally expressed using a workflow which requires a non-trivial amount of boilerplate in general purpose programming languages.
+In particular, web scraping often boils down to finding all parts of a web document which match a certain criteria, and then taking a relevant action in response to the pattern.

-HAWK—**H**TML is **A**ll **W**e **K**now aims to make web scraping easy by unifying disparate pattern matching techniques under a single abstraction and making the commonly used pattern-action workflow of web scrapers an integral part of the language.
+HAWK—**H**TML is **A**ll **W**e **K**now aims to make web scraping easy by unifying disparate pattern matching techniques under a single abstraction and making the widely applicable pattern-action workflow an intrinsic part of the language.
 We are heavily inspired by AWK's pattern-action mechanism as well as its syntactic simplicity.
 Just as AWK greatly simplified information extraction in text documents, we hope to do the same for web documents.

-HAWK aims to deliver both concision and type safety to developers.
+HAWK aims to be both concise and type safe.
 To this end, HAWK is statically typed and has full type inference.
 The current implementation of HAWK generates Java code, which is then compiled to Java Bytecode and run a Java Virtual Machine.

 ## 2. Code Samples
 HAWK uses a syntax that is very similar to the syntax of AWK.
 There is a BEGIN block and an END block, which respectively start and end each program, and between the two blocks are any number of pattern-action blocks.